github/docs/content/development/build-it/how-to-compile-the-android-version.md

 ---
-title: How to Compile the Android Version?
+title: How to Compile the Android Version
 versions: '*'
 ---
 # How to Compile the Android Version